Anemone De Caen Mixed

 De Caen Anemones are big on colour, small on price.
-A colourful, unlabelled mixture of all the amazing colours; pink, white, blue and red.
+This colourful, unlabelled mixture consists of an array of the amazing colours; pink, white, blue and red.

 The name de Caen is from the French city where they were first grown.
 They are also commonly known as Poppy Anemones because they resemble poppies.